3-Fermion topological quantum computation: Fault-tolerant measurement-based quantum computation with Walker--Wang resource states

 \subsection{1-form symmetry-protected topological order and Walker--Wang resource states}

 We remark that while both ground states of the \textbf{3F} and \textbf{TC} Walker--Wang models can be prepared by a quantum cellular automaton, only the \textbf{TC} Walker--Wang model ground state can be prepared from a constant depth circuit~\cite{haah2018nontrivial}.
 Indeed, the two phases, belong to distinct nontrivial SPT phases under $\zz_2^2$ 1-form symmetries.
-The topological cluster state model has been demonstrated to maintain its nontrivial SPT order at nonzero temperature~\cite{roberts2017symmetry,roberts2020symmetry}.
+The topological cluster state model has been demonstrated to maintain its nontrivial SPT order at nonzero temperature~\cite{roberts2017symmetry,roberts2020symmetry}, as has the \textbf{3F} Walker--Wang models\cite{stahl2021symmetry}.
 By the same arguments as in Refs.~\cite{roberts2017symmetry,roberts2020symmetry}, the \textbf{3F} Walker--Wang model belongs to a nontrivial SPT phase under 1-form symmetries, distinct from the topological cluster state model.

 More generally, the bulk of any Walker--Wang state arising from a modular anyon theory should be SPT ordered under a 1-form symmetry (or appropriate generalisation thereof).
 One can diagnose the nontrivial SPT order under 1-form symmetries by looking at the anomalous action of the symmetry on the boundary.
 This anomalous 1-form symmetry boundary action corresponds to the string operators of a modular anyon theory.
 A gapped phase supporting that anyon theory can be used to realize a gapped boundary condition that fulfils the required anomaly matching condition.
-This boundary theory can form a thermally stable, self-correcting quantum memory when protected by the 1-form symmetries~\cite{roberts2020symmetry}.
+This boundary theory can form a thermally stable, self-correcting quantum memory when protected by the 1-form symmetries~\cite{roberts2020symmetry,stahl2021symmetry}.

 Thus the Walker--Wang paradigm provides a useful lens to search for (thermally stable) SPT ordered resource states for MBQC.
 However, determining whether these computational schemes are stable to perturbations of the Walker--Wang parent Hamiltonian for the resource state remains an interesting open problem.
 For 1-form symmetry respecting perturbations, at least, we expect the usefulness of the resource state to persist, as the key relation between the 1-form symmetry and (possibly fattened) boundary string operators remains.
 This potentially has important implications for the existence of fault-tolerant, computationally universal phases of matter~\cite{DBcompPhases,Miy10, else2012symmetry,else2012symmetryPRL,NWMBQC,miller2016hierarchy,roberts2017symmetry,bartlett2017robust,wei2017universal,raussendorf2019computationally,roberts2019symmetry,devakul2018universal,Stephen2018computationally,Daniel2019,daniel2020quantum}.